ibm-cloud-docs/power-iaas/architecture-private-cloud.md

 * **Colocation policies for virtual machines and volumes**: You can apply an affinity or anti-affinity policy to each virtual machine instance to control the server on which a new virtual machine is placed.
 You can build high availability infrastructure within a data center by using this feature.
 * **Volume snapshot and clone operations**: You can capture full, point-in-time copies of the virtual machines or datasets.
 You can create delta snapshots, volume clones, and restore your disks by using IBM FlashCopy feature on {{site.data.keyword.powerSys_notm}}.
 * **Entitled processor-to-virtual-processor ratio**: The core-to-virtual core ratio can be in the range of 1:1 to 1:20.
 For shared processors, fractional cores are estimated up to the nearest whole number.
-For example, 1.25 cores equals 2 virtual cores.
+For example, 1.25 cores is equal to 2 virtual cores.

 The create or update operations of a VSI can fail even when the core-to-virtual core ratio of 1:20 is satisfied.
-This issue occurs if the configured count of vCPU exceeds the maximum supported per-instance limit defined by the system policy.
+This issue occurs if the configured count of vCPU exceeds the maximum supported per-instance limit that is defined by the system policy.
 {: note}